 It’s just a caravan I need to buy, right?

 Well, possibly not.
-You may also need or like (which comes back to our first question) a host of extras such as an awning for additional space on rainy days or to accommodate occasional sleepers, a motor mover to assist with manoeuvring the van at a campsite, solar panels and extra batteries if you like touring off-grid, an outdoor shower to hose down the dog and so on.
+You may also need or like (which comes back to our first question) a host of caravan essentials such as an awning for additional space on rainy days or to accommodate occasional sleepers, a motor mover to assist with manoeuvring the van at a campsite, solar panels and extra batteries if you like touring off-grid, an outdoor shower to hose down the dog and so on.

 Some of these may come as part of the caravan package you buy, but you’ll need to deduct the cost of these from the overall price of your caravan if they don’t.

-How do I match a suitable caravan to a towcar?
+How do I match a suitable caravan to a tow car?

 While it’s not a legal requirement, experience has shown that the weight of a laden caravan is best not to exceed 85% of its tow car’s kerbweight (unladen weight).
 This provides a stable combination and good towing performance.
 Legally, the caravan must not exceed the weight of the tow car or its maximum towing limit (determined by the manufacturer).